ibishof/Omics_pipeline/Machine_Learning/README.md

 These scripts use PCA or WGCNA outputs to reduce feature space

 **Linear_Models:**
-Elastic Net and other variouslinear models for classification and regression
+Elastic Net and other various linear models for classification and regression

 **Other:**
 Miscellaneous other modeling techniques